Movement Guide

 Jan van Eyck is where the movement becomes immediately legible.
 In The Arnolfini Portrait, nothing is merely decorative.
 The oranges, chandelier, mirror, bed, clogs, dog, and joined hands help turn a domestic interior into something close to sworn visual testimony.
 Oil technique matters here because it makes surfaces trustworthy enough to carry legal, devotional, and social implication at once.

-That is one of the movement's founding decisions.
 Exact description is never separate from interpretation.
 The room looks calm, but it is full of pressure.
 Northern painting learns early that material precision can thicken meaning rather than slow it down.

 Dürer makes the movement portable